simonua/selenium-docker/README.md

 ### node-chrome-packagejson
 The same setup as _node-chrome_ but using a _package.json_ file to install dependencies.
 This makes it more cross-functional when just installing and running the project outside of a container.

+### node-chrome-packagejson-cron-disable-shm
+Runs a cron job with shared memory (shm) disabled for Chrome to investigate memory leak.

 ## Misc
 Issue on Stackoverflow: https://stackoverflow.com/questions/71135033/nodejs-selenium-webdriver-for-linux-chrome-docker-image